olliw42/mLRS-docu/docs/EBYTE_E77_MBL.md

 ([back to main page](../README.md))

+Note: 868/915 MHz E77 hardware cannot connect with 868/915 MHz mLRS hardware using the SX127x LoRa chipset (ELRS, R9).
+This is because the 868/915 MHz E77 hardware uses the SX126x LoRa chipset, which is incompatible with the SX127x LoRa chipset for the spreading factor used by the mLRS 19 Hz mode.
+In addition, the SX127x does not support the spreading factor which is used for the mLRS 31 Hz mode.

 EBYTE E77 MBL Boards are an option for building mLRS equipment.
 These boards use the EBYTE E77 module and are available in both 868/915 MHz and 433 MHz/70 cm versions.
 However, these boards are not perfect since their pins are not ready-made for the purposes of mLRS.
 So, some tweaking and (easy) soldering is required.

 **Important: If you are planning to use the SMA connector for the antenna, ensure that a 0 Ohm resistor is populated.
 Multiple users have reported that it is not present on their modules.
 Refer to the red square next to the SMA connector in the diagrams below for the location.**